-- Aggravated: incidents which involve additional or abusive elements beyond the creation and distribution of indecent images of pupils, including where there is an adult involved, where there is an intent to harm the pupil depicted, or where the images are used recklessly. - Experimental: incidents involving the creation and distribution of indecent images of pupils where there is no adult involvement or apparent intent to cause harm or embarrassment to the pupil.
+- Aggravated: incidents involving additional or abusive elements beyond the creation, sending or possession of nudes and semi-nudes including where there is an adult involved, where there is an intent to harm the pupil or where the images are used recklessly. - Experimental: incidents involving the creation and sending of nudes and semi-nudes with no adult involvement, no apparent intent to harm or reckless misuse.

-Where it is necessary to view the imagery, e.g. if this is the only way to make a decision about whether to inform other agencies, the DSL should:
+Where it is necessary to view the imagery e.g. if this is the only way to make a decision about whether to inform other agencies, the DSL should: